-Microchip received ISO/TS-16949:2002 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona and Mountain View, California in October 2003.
-The Company's quality system processes and procedures are for its PICmicro® 8-bit MCUs, KEELOQ® code hopping devices, Serial EEPROMs, microperipherals, nonvolatile memory and analog products.
+Microchip received ISO/TS-16949:2002 certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona, Gresham, Oregon and Mountain View, California.
+The Company's quality system processes and procedures are for its PIC® MCUs and dsPIC® DSCs, KEELOQ® code hopping devices, Serial EEPROMs, microperipherals, nonvolatile memory and analog products.
 In addition, Microchip's quality system for the design and manufacture of development systems is ISO 9001:2000 certified.

-18-pin Flash-Based 8-Bit CMOS Microcontrollers with nanoWatt Technology
+18-pin Flash-Based, 8-Bit CMOS Microcontrollers with nanoWatt Technology